-The City agreed to a consent decree (which has not yet been approved by the Court) with the Unites States Environmental Protection Agency and the Ohio Environmental Protection Agency in order to avoid complicated, protracted, and expensive litigation with those agencies.
-As part of the consent decree, the City will upgrade the Water Pollution Control Station to a minimum secondary treatment capacity of 130 million gallons a day, will separate five combined sewer overflow outfalls, will develop and implement a Final Long Term Control Plan, will study and implement measures to eliminate overflows from the Mud Run Pump Station, will implement a Capacity, Management, Operation and Maintenance Program, and will pay a civil penalty and fund a portion of a supplemental environmental project.
+The City agreed to a consent decree with the Unites States Environmental Protection Agency and the Ohio Environmental Protection Agency in order to avoid complicated, protracted, and expensive litigation with those agencies.
+As part of the consent decree, the City upgraded the Water Pollution Control Station to a minimum secondary treatment capacity of 130 million gallons a day, will separate a number of combined sewer overflow outfalls, will develop and implement a Final Long Term Control Plan.
+Implementation measures are underway to eliminate overflows from the Mud Run Pump Station, and the City is in the process of implementing the fifth year of a five-year a Capacity, Management, Operation and Maintenance Program, and will pay a civil penalty and fund a portion of a supplemental environmental project.